Berkshire seeking to buy ResCap mortgage unit

-NEW YORK (Reuters) - Billionaire investor Warren Buffett’s Berkshire Hathaway Inc (BRKa.N) has offered to buy Residential Capital LLC’s RESC.UL mortgage unit, according to court papers filed Monday.
+NEW YORK, June 11 (Reuters) - Billionaire investor Warren Buffett’s Berkshire Hathaway Inc has offered to buy Residential Capital LLC’s mortgage unit, according to court papers filed Monday.

-In throwing its hat in the ring, Berkshire Hathaway Inc, Buffett’s holding company, is seeking to replace Nationstar Mortgage Holdings (NSM.N), owned by Fortress Investment Group (FIG.N), as the initial bidder for the bankrupt company’s mortgage servicing unit.
+In throwing its hat in the ring, Berkshire Hathaway Inc, Buffett’s holding company, is seeking to replace Nationstar Mortgage Holdings, owned by Fortress Investment Group , as the initial bidder for the bankrupt company’s mortgage servicing unit.

-ResCap, the mortgage unit of Ally Financial GKM.N, filed for bankruptcy in May with a plan to sell the unit to Nationstar for about $2.4 billion.
-Ally is the former in-house financing arm for General Motors Co (GM.N), previously known as GMAC, and is not in bankruptcy.
+ResCap, the mortgage unit of Ally Financial, filed for bankruptcy in May with a plan to sell the unit to Nationstar for about $2.4 billion.
+Ally is the former in-house financing arm for General Motors Co, previously known as GMAC, and is not in bankruptcy.

 Berkshire, a major ResCap creditor, also offered to serve as the stalking-horse bidder for a portfolio of loans that ResCap had planned to sell to Ally for approximately $1.4 billion.
 The stalking-horse, or initial bidder, sets the minimum price, requiring other bidders at the auction to make higher counteroffers.